Portfolio liquidity management

 Key rule

-- If you don’t use Account operations → cash is virtual and adapts to your trades; no deposits/withdrawals needed.
+• If you do not use Account Operations the cash balance is virtual and adapts to orders; No deposits/withdrawals are required.

-- Add movement: date/time, type (Deposit/Withdrawal), amount, currency (default is the portfolio currency).
+2. Add movement: date/time, type (Deposit/Withdrawal), amount, currency (default that of the portfolio).

 Visual example

 New to Wallible?
-Sign up for free to start tracking your cash flows and see your portfolio's real NAV.
+Register for free to start tracking your cash flows immediately and see the real NAV of your portfolio.

 Sign up for free